Stan Hedwall Park: History

-The scope and funding was the largest of its type, as well as for a city the size of Chehalis, at the time.
+The scope and funding were the largest of their type, as well as for a city the size of Chehalis, at the time.
 Despite help in constructing six ballfields from an engineering battalion of the Washington National Guard in 1973, the park struggled to meet its timeline by the summer of 1974, due to issues of a lack of resources and city help in finishing the ballfields.
-By mid-1974, light poles had been installed and the concession stand was finished, and the fields were used of the 1974 Babe Ruth league state tournament.
+By mid-1974, light poles had been installed, and the concession stand was finished, and the fields were used for the 1974 Babe Ruth league state tournament.
 Stan Hedwall Park was considered fully open in 1975, notwithstanding concerns over a lack of funding and deletion of proposed amenities, and Chehalis residents were credited with raising $117,000 to help fund the completion of the park.

 A major flood in December 1975 submerged 70% of the park with floodwater.
 The 100-year flood of 1996 also inundated the grounds, inducing damages to the park.

 After various attempts to purchase the park, the city succeeded in January 2014 when an accommodation was made by the state to list the land as surplus and transfer, by deed, ownership to Chehalis for zero dollars.

+As part of the United States Semiquincentennial in 2026, the park became the inaugural site of an annual city-led Fourth of July fireworks celebration in Chehalis.
+The 2026 event was also meant to push forward with the Stan Hedwall Master Plan, an effort to expand or improve the park's amenities, including upgraded sports fields and new playgrounds, as well as more trails and access to the forested areas of the grounds and the Newaukum River.
+The project also plans for a possible amphitheater and the reclamation of Scout Island located in the river.
+If funding and labor are successful, the timeline for completion is planned by 2040.

+Geography

+Stan Hedwall Park is located west of I-5, and southeast of Lintott-Alexander Park and the beginning eastern trailhead for the Willapa Hills Trail.

 Sports and events

-The park hosts a Babe Ruth League and is used for high school sports in the county often as a home field for W.F.
+The park hosts a Babe Ruth League and is used for high school sports in the county, often as a home field for W.F.
 West High School, such as the school's track and field event, the Bearcat Invitational.

 During the 1990s, Stan Hedwall Park was the starting point of a local bicycle race, known as the Klein Classic and has been a starting point, or waypoint, during the Lewis County Historical Bicycle Ride.

 Features

-The park contains ball fields for softball and little league baseball, areas for volleyball and soccer, playgrounds, RV parking, and three miles of trails.
-The Newaukum River winds thru the forested, southern portion of the park and the river is accessible to visitors for fishing and water activities.
+The park contains ball fields for softball and Little League baseball, areas for volleyball and soccer, playgrounds, RV parking, and three miles of trails.
+The Newaukum River winds through the forested, southern portion of the park, and the river is accessible to visitors for fishing and water activities.